 For access control systems, the structured cabling can get a lot more complex.
 In most modern cases, a composite cable that carries all the separately insulated wires is run to simplify installation and maintenance.
 Called banana cables – partly because most of them are yellow, partly because they’re designed to be easily peeled apart – composite cables carry power and data for the reader, door contact sensor, Request to Exit component, and electric lock.
 The various cables inside a banana cable are rated by gauge and number of conductors – an 18/2 wire, for example, is 18-gauge cable with a pair of wires in a single shielded cable.

 Running wire for IP or PoE access control is significantly less complicated, since every component runs on a simple Ethernet cable just like an IP surveillance camera system.
 These systems are less difficult to expand, as well, since plugging into the Ethernet network is easier than running a new cable directly from the control panel to the new door.
+A door access control wiring diagram can help guide the installation process and ensure that all components are connected correctly.

-Concealing and Protecting Your Wires
+Concealing & Protecting Your Wires

 Running cables for security systems is one thing – making sure they’re not exposed is another.
 In a lot of cases, wires are run through the walls, but sometimes they need extra insulation or weatherproofing.
 Conduit, either in metal or plastic, provides additional protection against a variety of factors, including electromagnetic interference, water, corrosion, tampering, and even fire.
 Some conduit can even run through concrete walls, providing outlets in places otherwise unsuitable for hardwired security systems.
 In places where embedded cabling is simply not viable, wiremolds or raceways can run wires along a wall in a small plastic or metal case to provide similar benefits.

 No matter how you run your cabling, you’ll need to think ahead when you have an electrician run the lines.
 Offices and retail spaces are easily wired with more Ethernet cables or outlets to support future expansion, and homes are often easier.
 Regardless, you always want to plan ahead.
 You can’t just start running wires here and there – every cable should have a purpose, whether you decide to use it now or not.
+Contact us if you have any questions about structured cabling needs.